pgerber/sandboxed-tor-browser/README.md

 # sandboxed-bor-browser
 ### Yanwing Angel (yawning at schwanenlied dot me)

+> I would build a great sandbox.
+And nobody builds sandboxes better than me,
+> believe me.
+I will build a great, great sandbox on our application border.
+> And I will have Tor Browser pay for that sandbox.

 Tor Browser sandboxed somewhat correctly, requires bubblewrap and a system-wide Tor instance.
 Obviously only works on Linux, and will NEVER support anything else.

 Dependencies:

- * A modern Linux system on x86_64 architecture.
+ * A modern Linux system on x86/x86_64 architecture (Tested on 64 bit).
  * tor running as a daemon with the SOCKS and control ports accessible.
  * libseccomp2
  * bubblewrap >= 0.1.2 (https://github.com/projectatomic/bubblewrap)